dwyl/learn-alpine.js/drag-and-drop.md

 end
 ```

-We fetch the list of items from the database and let LiveView updates the UI
+We fetch the list of items from the database and let LiveView update the UI
 automatically.

 You should now have a complete drag-and-drop feature shared with multiple